anqorithm/Saudi-CERT-Parser/README.md

-## Saudi CERT Alert Parser & Public API
+# Saudi CERT Alert Parser & Public API

 ![Saudi CERT Logo](./assets/CERT-logo-white..svg)

 Given the mission of Saudi CERT in enhancing cybersecurity awareness within the Kingdom of Saudi Arabia, this project aims to develop a parser to extract and structure alerts from Saudi CERT and expose them through a public API.

+## Features
+* Parse Saudi CERT security warnings.
+* Retrieve information about security alerts, including severity, affected products, and recommendations.
+* Store parsed data in a MongoDB database.
+* Public API for accessing Saudi CERT security warnings.

-1. Project Structure
+## 1. Project Structure

 #### 1.1 Parser
 The parser is responsible for: